ringcentral/ringcentral-softphone-ts/README.md

 - do not hard code `domain` and `outboundProxy`
 - send audio to remote peer
 - check the code of PJSIP and refactor the code.

+## Dev Notes

+- We don't need to explicitly tell remote server our local RTP port vis SIP SDP message.
+We will have to send a RTP message to the remote server first, so the remote server knows our IP and port.
+So the port number in SDP message could be fake.